IoT Trends To Look Out For In 2018

 Predictably, IoT will expand significantly in 2018, with more and more connected devices hitting the market every day.
 The retail industry will see the biggest IoT impact.
 IoT can be used to better connect with customers and improve customer experience, for example Baker Tweet, which sends a tweet as pastries exit the bakery oven.
 Stores are increasingly using sensor-based analytics, allowing them to track both their inventory and customer traffic.
 Smart price tags could make surge pricing possible.

 Zoosh is a leader in IoT application development.
-If you’d like to know more about the possibilities of IoT, take a look at this interactive game we created to demonstrate how IoT can improve app development.
+If you’d like to know more about the possibilities of IoT, contact us to discuss the possibilities.